In Heaven is for Real, the face of Jesus is revealed. Learn the story behind the Heaven is for Real painting.

 I learned that heaven is for real and you're going to like it.

 When asked “What is Heaven like?”
-Akiane has said:
+Akiane says:

 - In heaven, everything is simply beautiful and effortless.